-There is a small size replica of Taj Mahal in Bangladesh known as the Taj Mahal Dhaka.
-It cost $56 million, and took 5 years to built.
+There is a small size replica of the Taj Mahal in Bangladesh known as the Taj Mahal Dhaka.
+It cost $56 million and took 5 years to build.

-In Dubai there is another replica of the Taj Mahal is under construction.
+In Dubai, there is another replica of the Taj Mahal that is under construction.
 It will be

-Like everything’s Taj Mahal also suffering from surrounding.
-It is suffering from the pollution.
+Like everything’s Taj Mahal also suffering from its surroundings.
+It is suffering from pollution.
 White marbles of the building are turning yellow because of the Pollution.

 Taj Mahal Facts – Construction

 Ustad Ahmad Lahauri, a Persian was the chief architect of the Taj Mahal.
-And total 20,000 labours are recruited to build this massive building
+And a total of 20,000 labors are recruited to build this massive building

-That time approx 32 crore rupees (320 Million rupees) was spent to built Taj Mahal.
-If we replicate this building now it will cost approx 100 crore rupees (1 Billion rupees).
+At that time approx 32 crore rupees (320 Million rupees) were spent to build the Taj Mahal.
+If we replicate this building now it will cost approx 100 crore rupees (1 billion rupees).

-The four minarets (towers) the Taj Mahal are lean slightly outward because of safety reasons.
-If any case any of the minarets fall they would fall opposite direction, not on the building.
+The four minarets (towers) of the Taj Mahal are leaning slightly outward because of safety reasons.
+If any case any of the minarets fall they would fall in opposite direction, not on the building.

-The marbles used in the construction of the Taj Mahal brought from not only the different state of India but also from different countries like China, Tibet, Afghanistan, Sri Lanka, & Arabia.
+The marbles used in the construction of the Taj Mahal were brought from not only the different states of India but also from different countries like China, Tibet, Afghanistan, Sri Lanka, & Arabia.

-In 1857 during the Sepoy Rebellion, the British soldiers plucked out precious stones from Taj Mahal, there was 28 different types of precious and semi precious jewels was set on the Taj Mahal.
+In 1857 during the Sepoy Rebellion, the British soldiers plucked out precious stones from the Taj Mahal, there were 28 different types of precious and semi-precious jewels were set on the Taj Mahal.

-More than 1000 elephants are used to transport the heavy construction material.
+More than 1000 elephants are used to transport heavy construction material.